google-deepmind/tapnet/README.md

 difference according to our metrics.

 ## Comparison of Tracking With and Without Optical Flow
-When annotating videos, we interpolate between the sparse points that the annotators choose by finding tracks which minimize the discrepancy with the optical flow while still connecting the chosen points.
-To validate that this is indeed improving results, we annotated several DAVIS videos twice and [compare them side by side](https://storage.googleapis.com/dm-tapnet/content/flow_tracker.html), once using the flow-based interpolation, and again using a naive linear interpolation, which simply moves the point at a constant velocity between points.
+When annotating videos for the TAP-Vid benchmark, we use a track assist algorithm interpolates between the sparse points that the annotators click, since requiring annotators to click every frame is prohibitively expensive.
+Specifically, we find tracks which minimize the discrepancy with the optical flow while still connecting the chosen points.
+Annotators will then check the interpolations and repeat the annotation until they observe no drift.

+To validate that this is a better approach than a simple linear interpolation between clicked points, we annotated several DAVIS videos twice and [compare them side by side](https://storage.googleapis.com/dm-tapnet/content/flow_tracker.html), once using the flow-based interpolation, and again using a naive linear interpolation, which simply moves the point at a constant velocity between points.

 ## TAP-Net and TAPIR training and inference